 Group for four years on 3rd November 2010 during the 15th ministerial conference

 of the group.

-Since 12 September 2012, it is represented by Danielle Jourdain-Menninger, President of the French Interministerial Mission Against Drug Abuse (MILDT), and Mrs Laura D'Arrigo, the diplomatic advisor of the MILDT.
+Since 12 September 2012, it is represented by Danielle Jourdain-Menninger, President of the French Interministerial Mission Against Drug Abuse (MILDECA), and Mrs Laura D'Arrigo, the diplomatic advisor of the MILDECA.

 2011-2014 Work Programme of the Pompidou Group

 On 30 March 2011, Etienne Apaire presented his priorities to the Committee of Ministers of the Council of Europe.
 During this hearing, Mr. Apaire underlined the fact that “in a rapid changing world, notably in the field of drugs, [the Group should] take up the responsibility of reflecting on the future, conduct exchanges within the Greater Europe and be a pioneer for new political initiatives”.